MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ====================================================================== -->
 ## Introduction

-A DevTools workspace lets you save a change that you make to a local copy of the source code to the same file on   your computer.
-For this tutorial, you need to have  the following environment on your computer.
+A DevTools _workspace_ lets you save changes that you make to a local copy of the source code to the same file on your computer.
+For this tutorial, you need to have the following environment on your computer:

 * You have the source code for the demo website on your desktop.